 How to Live a Life of Vision (Nehemiah 1:1-4)

-Good morning!
-Take out your outlines.
-We’re starting a new series today called “Something Worth Living For.”
-I’m excited about this series because we’re going to learn some practical lessons on how we can live more purposeful and significant lives.
+Today, we begin a new series titled "Something Worth Living For."
+I'm excited about this series because it will teach us practical ways to live more purposeful and meaningful lives.
 Today we’re going to look at how to live a life of vision.

 Buried deep within our souls is a desire to live a life of vision and significance.
 I don’t know anyone who doesn’t feel a need to live for a higher purpose or calling.
 Welch poet David Whyte wrote: “I don’t want to have written on my tombstone, when finally people struggle through the weeds, pull back the moss, and read the inscription there: ‘He made his car payments.'”
 We were made for more than that.
 We were designed to live lives of purpose.

 As I look around, I sense that a lot of us don’t feel like we’re living that life.
 I talk to people all the time who feel like they’re in the wrong job.
-They feel trapped inside circumstances that they wouldn’t have chosen.
+They find themselves ensnared in situations they would never have willingly accepted.
 Their dreams have been crushed.
 I wonder how many times you have asked yourself the question “Is this all there is?”
 You were designed to live for a higher purpose.
 There’s more to your life than the day to day.

-A vision isn’t something magical.
+A vision isn't magical.
 It’s not something for special people.
 It’s for every one of us.
 What is a vision?
 A vision is a divinely given picture of what could be and should be.
 It’s a picture.
-Vision is a preferred future.
-Vision always stands against what actually exists.
+Vision is a desired future.
+Vision consistently challenges the status quo.
 It’s something that both can be done and should be done.

 There are two reasons why we need to learn how to live a life of vision: